cerniello/Human-Instance-Segmentation/README.md

 In this repo we provide the code for Human-Instance-Segmentation from surveillance cameras.
 Our work is based on trying to track specific human instances annotations along a video sequence.
-The main implementation is based on [OSVOS-PyTorch](https://github.com/kmaninis/OSVOS-PyTorch)
+The main implementation is based on [OSVOS-PyTorch](https://github.com/kmaninis/OSVOS-PyTorch) which implements the One-Shot-Video-Object-Segmentation algorithm (you may want to refer to the paper [here](https://arxiv.org/abs/1611.05198)

 The code is based on 2 steps:

-1. Find annotations
+Given a video sequence:

+1a.
+Select a specific person (with certain pID)
+1b.
+Create ground truth annotations (binary masks in .png format) and JPEG images 2a.
+Perform OSVOS online training with gt and original frame images 2b.
+Perform the istance segmentation for the whole lenght of the person's frames.

 ## Setup environment

+Install
 ``` bash
 pip install ..
 pip install ..